Meta Ads that find new buyers — not just retarget the ones you already have.

 For most Shopify D2C brands at $15K+/mo Meta spend in 2026, yes.
 Meta's algorithm has gotten significantly better at finding buyers.
 Layering 15 interest categories often just limits the algorithm.
 I test broad vs interest for every new account — broad wins about 70% of the time.
 Where interest wins, we keep it.

 Yes — and it's recommended.
 Cross-channel management is how you spot Meta prospecting driving Google branded searches (the halo effect), and how you allocate budget to whichever platform's next dollar is most profitable.
-Google Ads management is a separate engagement at higher tiers.
+The Combined plan ($2,500/mo base) covers both Google + Meta.
+See Google Ads management for the Google side or pricing for the full breakdown.

 Structural fixes (purchaser exclusions, funnel architecture, Pixel + CAPI accuracy) inside 14 days — the prospecting recovery is often visible immediately.
 Real performance shifts (lower CAC, higher CM2, scaled spend at stable efficiency) typically show in months 4–12.
 Anyone promising material 30-day shifts is reading a sales script.